igneus/gly/README.md

 at the end of file or at the beginning of another top-level element.
 The syntax of it's content is the same as for [Score header][].

+Field 'title' in the document header is, if present, used by `gly preview` as title of the generated pdf.

 ## Run tests